SergeyVorobiev/RLDyna/README.md

 ### Discount
 As we see if $\gamma = 1$, it does not have an effect, but for tasks with long continuous nature we possibly want to decrease the influence of the state values that are far away from our current state.
 The less the $\gamma$ the more we focus only on the values of the states that are close to us. for example if $\gamma = 0$ you can see that all the further values of the next states will cancel out because $0 * U(S') = 0$, and we will only consider the value of the next R by doing the transition to the next state.

 There are many modifications of the Bellman equation and different algorithms about how to utilize U-values and evaluate policy.
 In our *Frozen Lake* example we are using a simple and common **off policy Q-learning** approach, to avoid to mess up with evaluating policy.
-Q-learning allows us to choose an action greedily, according to the current action value (Q-value) and calculates transitions step by step.
+Q-learning allows us to choose an action greedily, according to the current action value (Q-value) and calculate transitions step by step.

 ## Q values